aimeemillard/readme-generator/README.md

 To install necessary dependencies, run the following command:

 ```
-install npm i
+Install npm i
 ```

 ## Usage

-Some examples and instructions will go here.
+The instructions and examples will go here.

 ## License